akirasoft1/perform-2024-hot-days/Business Analytics/content/04_hands-on 04/index.md

 1. In the options that appear on the right-hand side, select "Create a new connection" which should open a new browser tab.
 1. Before you fill in the Slack connection, go to "Preferences" > "Limit outbound connections" in the menu to the left.
 1. Click "Add item" and enter "slack.com" > click "Save changes."
-1. Whilst still in the "Settings" app, go to "Dynatrace Apps" > "Slack Connections."
+1. Whilst still in the "Settings" app, go back to "Dynatrace Apps" > "Slack Connections."
 1. Click "Add item," and enter the following details.
    ```
    Connection name: HOT day 2024